maxpou/maxpou.fr/content/posts/2020/2020-03-15-10-tips-for-working-from-home/index.md

 Here are some counterspells:
 * put your phone in silent mode (or Do Not Disturb mode);
 * install a blocker and disallow social media from 9 am to 5 pm;
-* schedule deep work sessions and turn off slack.
-When I was in Asia (7-8H ahead of my coworkers), I used to do 90% of my day job in the morning.
+* schedule deep work sessions and turn off Slack.
+When I was in Asia (7-8H ahead of my coworkers), I used to do ~85% of my day job in the morning.
 If you wonder how, the answer is simple: nobody was connected.
 This tool can be good for communication but it’s a productivity annihilator.

 **Note:** your boss might expect you to keep the same level of productivity while working remotely.
 To be brief: [it’s impossible](https://twitter.com/dhh/status/1239626937577828352).
 You’re going to introduce a wholesale change in the way you and your teamwork, your productivity will be impacted.
 Plus some people also have to manage kids, anxiety...